FSPV: Fundamentals of Solar PV Design and Installation

 Course Description: The goal of the 40-hour online Renewable Energy Project Development (REPD) course is to provide a sound foundation regarding existing renewable energy technology applications, solar fundamentals, and the business aspects of project development.
 The course also delves into the policies that currently dictate the market, the financial models involved in funding a project, and what considerations need to be made when developing a project.

-This nine-week online course includes live and pre-recorded webinars and assignments completed virtually.
+This ten-week online course includes live and pre-recorded webinars and assignments completed virtually.
 Participants are required to submit a final project to successfully complete the course.

 Learning objectives: At the end of the course, participants should be able to: